If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Selecting the start map.

-On the title screen, press the square button to activate a map/party selection screen which lets you start the game on any level.
-The D-Pad is used to change the map number, while the circle and triangle buttons modify the party group.
+On the title screen, press Square to activate a map/party selection screen which lets you start the game on any level.
+The D-Pad is used to change the map number, while Circle and Triangle modify the party group.
 Pressing the X button starts the game.

 Valid map numbers begin from 2000 and correspond to the *.MDP files in the game's FIELD directory.
 Valid party groups are in the range 0 thru 16 (excluding 7, 11, and 13) and correspond to the PGR*.CPD files.
 If you select a map or party group which does not exist, the game will freeze.